 In addition, we choose our products out of a concern to maintain the biological balance of the vines, the soil and their environment.
-We’re involved in an environmentally-friendly approach that doesn’t follow any particular dogma but aims to be rigorous and intellectually honest.
-As a result of this approach we were awarded HAUTE VALEUR ENVIRONNEMENTALE (HVE = High Environmental Value (HVE) certification, to which we have since added Organic Farming (AB) certification (under conversion since 2018) as we felt that it was complementary to HVE.
+We’re involved in an environmentally-friendly approach.
+Since 2015, this approach has led to the award of High Environmental Value (HVE) certification, to which we have since added Organic Farming (AB) certification (under conversion since 2018) as we felt that it was complementary to HVE.

 HVE is a national scheme set up by the “Grenelle 2” Environment Act, the first official texts of which were published in the Official Journal in June 2011.
 It covers four environmental aspects: biodiversity, pest management strategy, fertilization management and water resource management.
 See the bottom of the page for further information.

 (in response to those who ask us why we don't have the "organic" label)

 The way in which we work is determined by ecology: concern for the environment and its balances (the life of the soil, supportive animal life, plants and other animals) and limited inputs and CO2 production.

 Sadly, little consideration is given to these aspects in the “organic” charter.
 You can kill your soils with copper (a heavy metal), spray excessively for no reason (not a “responsible” approach), use huge amounts of diesel fuel, compact your soils, not care for your ecosystem, machine-harvest, etc. and abide by the charter (1).
 Organic certification is certainly better than over-using ecologically toxic products, but it’s not really a cure-all.